UB-Mannheim/RaiseWikibase/README.md

 descriptions.update(description('de', 'soziale Struktur mit einem gemeinsamen Ziel'))
 ```

-To add statements (claims), qualifiers and references, we need a `snak()` function.
+To add statements (claims), qualifiers and references, we need the `snak` function.
 To create a snak, we have to specify `property`, `datavalue`, `datatype` and `snaktype`.
-For example, if our Wikibase instance has the property with ID `P1`, a label `Wikidata ID` and datatype `external-id`, we can create a mainsnak with that property and the value 'Q43229':
+For example, if a Wikibase instance has the property with ID `P1`, a label `Wikidata ID` and datatype `external-id`, we can create a mainsnak with that property and the value 'Q43229':
 ```python
 mainsnak = snak(datatype='external-id', value='Q43229', prop='P1', snaktype='value')
 ```